railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_wf.rst

    *Change in stock for a product managed as Make to Order.*

-.. tip::  *Information** *Logistical Methods*
+.. note:: Logistical Methods

-     The *Make to Stock* logistical approach is usually used for high volumes and when the demand is seasonal or otherwise easy to forecast.
-The *Make to Order* approach is used for products that are measured, or very costly to stock or have a short re-stocking time.
+   The **Make to Stock** logistical approach is usually used for high volumes and when the demand is seasonal or otherwise easy to forecast.
+   The **Make to Order** approach is used for products that are measured, or very costly to stock or have a short re-stocking time.

 Supply Methods
 ---------------